-Welcome to the ABCJLM 5 Year Curriculum!
-What you see below is the first week's Lesson Plan of the Basic 5 Year Curriculum for children around four years of age.
-Each lesson plan includes a list of suggested supplies, objectives to cover during the week, suggested activities to introduce the child to the objectives, and a daily schedule (offered in the printed Curriculum books only).
-Choose objectives and activities that are appropriate for your child and situation, and then incorporate them into the normal activities of your week.
-These ideas are for immediate family use, and a current License is required to use any of the ideas and/or worksheets on this website in a church, preschool, or other for-profit or non-profit business.
+Below is the first week's Lesson Plan of the Basic 5 Year Curriculum for children around two years of age.
+Each Lesson Plan includes a list of suggested supplies, objectives to cover during the week, and suggested activities to introduce the child to the objectives.
+Choose objectives and activities that are appropriate for your child and situation, and then incorporate them into the child's normal activities.
+Purchase the 5 Year Curriculum Guide and Workbook to access the Complete Curriculum.

 These are suggested supplies and may be substituted with items you already have in your home.

 Books: Bible, Blueberries for Sal, Bob Books

-Worksheets: First Day of Preschool, Visual Perception Worksheets, 3/4" Tracing Paper (used each week), Ii Writing, Shape (if needed), Color (if needed), I am a Child of God, Shamrock, Objective Checklist, Weather Symbols, Memory Verse Cards (available in the 5 Year Workbook), "I am Learning..."
+Worksheets: First Day of Preschool, 3/4" Tracing Paper (used each week), Ii Writing, Shape (if needed), Color (if needed), I am a Child of God, Shamrock, Objective Checklist, Weather Symbols, Memory Verse Cards (available in the 5 Year Workbook), "I am Learning..."
 Objective Poster (available in the 5 Year Workbook), Color Tracking 1 , Color Tracking 2